vechain/app-hub/README.md

 ### Import the Logo & Rules
 Import your app logo into the directory and named it `logo`.
+> A logo is a symbol made up of text and images that identifies an application.

 - Must be a `.png`
 - Must be `512px by 512px`
 - Must **not** be a copy of another company's or application's logo
+- Must **not** contain any marketing information (including but not limited to social media links/sale date)

 ### Submission Guidelines
 - **The pull request should have a clean git history.**